magicbell/embedded-provision/.changeset/chatty-cougars-beg.md

 "embedded-provision": patch
 ---

-The plist content is now extracted via ASN1, instead of parsing it via string functions.
+The plist content is now extracted via ASN1, instead of parsing it via string functions. (by @tcurdt)